Circlq2/halo/Project/README.md

 ### The Design
 - Colour
-  - Reson for picking the colours of the home
+  - Reson for picking the colours of the home:
-  -
+  To suit the theme of the halo which we chose for our website
 - Layout
 - Pont Styles
 - Media